fsdavid/shopping-list/README.md

 # ShoppingList
-Application is created for Real.
+An application is created for Real.
-Appication is to maintain shopping list from Supermarket Real Products.
-Users can manage shopping lists and products inside shopping list.
-Thay can get detail information about products.
+<br>An application is to maintain the shopping list from Supermarket Real Products.
+Users can manage shopping lists and products inside the shopping list.
+They can get detail information about the products.

-<br> All data, which user will change will save in web application state and will relevant before webpage refreshs. <strong>After webpage refresh, all data will reset automatically.
-Application does not store any data in any database.</strong>
+<br> All data, which user will change will save in web application state and will relevant before webpage refreshes. <strong>After the webpage refresh, all data will reset automatically.
+An application does not store any data in any database.</strong>

 ## Demo
 <a target="_blank" href="http://list.fsdavid.com/">Live Demo</a>

 ## API connection
-To use application you should allow "Access-Control-Allow-Origin".
+To use the application you should allow "Access-Control-Allow-Origin".
-  So, You need to add store app.
+So, You need to add a store app.
  <br> For Chrome try <a target="_blank" href="https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc?utm_source=chrome-ntp-icon">Moesif</a>
  <br> For Firefox try <a target="_blank" href="https://addons.mozilla.org/en-US/firefox/addon/access-control-allow-origin/">access-control-allow-origin</a></p>